EricFeynman/EricFeynman/README.md

 - 🚀 Software engineer

+- ⚡ BSc in Computer Engineering and Software

 - 🌱 BSc in Applied Mathematics and Informatics, **MSU**.

 | Languages | AI/ML | Devops | Other